Intercity Shopping Centre: Anchor Stores

 At the north end of the mall, Sears was the tenant of a 2-storey anchor store.
 They sold clothing and footwear on the lower level while furniture and home decor were sold on the upper level.
 Other than Thunder Bay Airport, Sears was the only other place in Thunder Bay to have escalators.
 There were three entrances, one from the mall, second from Fort William Road, and the third facing the Harbour Expressway.
 Finally, Sears Canada closed down in 2018, resulting in the closure of the Thunder Bay location too.
 Subsequently, Marshall’s moved into the space after renovations.
-However, Marshall’s is only occupying a fraction of the first floor, leaving the second storey of Sears and the northernmost space from Sears abandoned.
+However, Marshalls is only occupying a fraction of the first floor, leaving the second storey of Sears and the northernmost space from Sears abandoned.

 The southwest anchor store formerly was HomeSense.
 It relocated to Thunder Centre on the opposite side of Fort William Road on 20 March 2018.
 Following their relocation, Urban Planet has been located in that space.
-Sportchek, on the west side of the mall, is the only original anchor store that has not been changed.
+Sport Chek, on the west side of the mall, is the only original anchor store that has not been changed until now.
+However, Sport Chek is planning to relocate to the site of Dollarama in Fall 2026.